-The licensee documented cases of PASCs in the checklists for further evaluation.
-Table 1 of Attachment E of the original and updated walkdown report list the all PASCs identified during the seismic walkdowns and the area walk-bys.
-The table describes how each condition was addressed (e.g., placement in the CAP), its resolution, and its current status.
+The licensee documented cases of potentially adverse seismic conditions (PASCs) in the checklists for further evaluation.
+Attachment E of the walkdown report lists the PASCs identified during the seismic walkdowns and the area walk-bys.
+The attachment describe how each condition was addressed (e.g., placement in the CAP), its resolution and current status.